 But today, I’m good.
 I’m not great but I’m not bad.
-Sure it’s shit that I lost my dad at a young age.
-I grew up angry at the fact that I wouldn’t have a dad to see me get through high school, pass my driving test, finish college, move away from home etc, but I’ve accepted that now.
+Sure it’s shit that I lost my dad at a young age, I grew up angry at the fact that I wouldn’t have a dad to see me get through high school, pass my driving test, finish college, move away from home etc, but I’ve been able to accept that now.
 There’s no point holding onto anger for something that you cannot change.
 Trust me, it wasn’t as easy as just accepting what had happened, it’s been a long journey but it’s been an experience too.
 It’s opened my eyes, mind and soul.
 Life really is too short to be focusing on the negatives.
 There is no point.
 You can end up wasting your life away, still being caught up on the past.

-I know I’ll still have moments where I grieve for my dad.
-He was my dad after all, but all that anger, heart ache and pain has finally gone.
+I know I’ll still have moments where I grieve for my dad, he was my dad after all, but all that anger, heart ache and pain has finally gone.

 Forget or forgive but please just don’t keep hold of something that needs to be let go.